 On the other hand, if you will be consuming chilled white wine, write on the base as this marker will fade when exposed to moisture.
 Speaking of washing off, after finishing with the glasses, the ink washes off with just a bit of soapy water.
 I did not even need to scrub to get the paint off as most of it comes off under the tap.

-Now, are these the best markers for glass painting?
+Now, are these for glass painting?
 It depends on what kind of painting you will be doing, as there are very few that require the use of metallic colors.
 Also, if you want your projects to not chip or fade, you will need to spray a bit of a clear coat over them.

 2. Quartet Glass Board Dry Erase Markers